-During July of 2016, I kept making courses while keeping a close eye on my sales, to try to understand what I should do next.
+In July of 2016, I kept making courses while keeping a close eye on my sales, to try to understand what I should do next.

 I was still sending people to both Udemy and my blog from all over the place.
-And at the end of the month, this was I had as results on my website:
+And at the end of the month, this was what I had as results on my website:

 So that’s a total of over $2000 in my first full month of sales!
 That was super encouraging, by now I was really motivated to make this work, as I was seeing my first results.

 Then, it was August 2016 and it was holiday time, so I spent most of the month in Portugal, visiting my folks.
 I think I took around 3 weeks of holiday, as I usually do that time of the year since I became a course creator.